For business leaders

 - Clean, readable paths for high-value filters (/shoes/womens-running)

-- Normalise URLs server-side to prevent duplicates
+- Normalize URLs server-side to prevent duplicates

 - Use static paths for index-worthy filters